 1. After registering phonebook data, select the "SPEED DIAL" menu.

-2. Press the preset button in which you want to register the phone number.
+2. Press the preset button (from 1 to 6) to which you want to register the phone number.

 If the number to be used is already registered in speed dial, "OVER-WRITE?" will be displayed.